-The strip may say PDF Full Text, or HTML Full Text, or Linked Full Text.
+The strip may say PDF Full Text, or HTML Full Text, or Linked Full Text, or Full Text Finder.
 Some records have no gray bar at all below the “Add to folder” icon.
 In that case, the article or essay is not available as a digital document, so the record contains a citation only.
 That article is available in print format in a periodical or book.

 The “Refine Your Results” box